-OMAHA (DTN) -- Periods of rain to continue in the Midwest, and well-timed precipitation in the South Russia wheat areas, are the key weather items for the commodity trade's attention Wednesday.
+OMAHA (DTN) -- A forecast offering continued development of rain, and a close watch on flood potential in the Northern Plains, are the key weather items for the commodity trade's attention Wednesday.

 Bryce Anderson can be reached at email@example.com